AcademySoftwareFoundation/aswf-docker/CONTRIBUTING.md

 https://github.com/AcademySoftwareFoundation/aswf-docker/issues

-If you are submitting a bug report, please be sure to note which docker image you are using.
+If you are submitting a bug report, please be sure to note which Docker image you are using.
 Please give a specific account of

 * what you tried
 * what happened